linuxclusterfsck/Twitch-Bot/README.md

 # linuxclusterfsck
-linuxclusterfsck will be a twitch chat bot programmed in python3.
+linuxclusterfsck will be a twitch chat bot programmed in Go.